michael-jones253/Cocoa-CouchDB-http-tool/README.md

 ## Structure of this project.
 I am attempting to follow the MVC pattern in the following way:

 1. A c++ dylib which takes the role of the 'model'.
-This dynamic library uses 'libcurl' to formulate the http requests.
+This dynamic library uses 'libcurl' to formulate the HTTP requests.
 2. An Objective-C framework which calls the above dylib and acts as the 'controller'.
 3. The Xcode generated Document.h/m acts as the view.